-1st Offense: Bus Misconduct Report will be sent to the office.
-The student may receive at least one day bus suspension, or detention, and parents will be notified.

-2nd Offense: He/she will be suspended from riding the bus at least three days and up to five days.
-Bus Misconduct Report filed in the office.

-3rd Offense: Parental conference with principal, Transportation Director, and superintendent, if necessary.
-At that time it will be determined whether penalty is for the remainder of the year or not.
+- 1st Offense: Bus Misconduct Report will be sent to the office.
+The student may receive at least one day bus suspension, or detention, and parents will be notified. - 2nd Offense: The student will be suspended from riding the bus at least three days and up to five days.
+Bus Misconduct Report filed in the office. - 3rd Offense: Parental conference with principal, Transportation Director, and superintendent, if necessary.
+At that time it will be determined whether the penalty is for the remainder of the year or not.